ThomasMBury/ewstools/paper/paper.md

 # Statement of need

-Critical transitions may occur in many disciplines, including ecology, medicine, finance, and epidemiology, to name a few.
+Critical transitions are relevant to many disciplines, including ecology, medicine, finance, and epidemiology, to name a few.
 As such, it is important that EWS are made widely accessible.
 To my knowledge, there are two other software packages developed for computing EWS ([earlywarnings](https://cran.r-project.org/web/packages/earlywarnings/index.html) by @dakos2012methods, and [spatialwarnings](https://cran.r-project.org/web/packages/spatialwarnings/index.html) by @genin2018monitoring), both using the R programming language.
 Given the recent surge in popularity of the Python programming language [@stanvcin2019overview], there is need for a Python-based implementation of EWS.
-Moreover, `ewstools` implements recently developed methods [@bury2021deep] that make use of deep learning and packages therein that are native to Python.
+Moreover, `ewstools` implements recently developed methods that harness deep learning, which have outperformed conventional EWS in several model and empirical systems [@bury2021deep].
+These new methods should tried and tested for a variety of systems and I hope that this package facilitates this endeavour.

 <!--